Easy Overnight Oats

 • Serve individually.
 Scoop out a portion (about 1 cup) from the bowl into a serving glass or bowl.
 Then add your favorite toppings!

-Now here comes the fun part – toppings and mix-ins!
-Creativity is the name of the game here.
-So whatever your heart desires, go for it.
-But if you need some inspiration, here’s some of my favorite flavor combinations!
+Now here comes the fun part—toppings and mix-ins.
+Creativity is the name of the game, so whatever your heart desires, go for it!

 • Fresh fruit: Make the most of seasonal fruits, including blueberries, raspberries, strawberries, bananas, peaches, pears, and apples.
 You can also blend them into a puree or make a chia seed jam and stir it in.